Suboxone Clinics in Tennessee

 Plateau Mental Health Center - Cookeville, TN

-Plateau Mental Health Center is a suboxone drug treatment facility in Cookeville, Tennessee located in the 38506 zip code area.
+Plateau Mental Health Center is a suboxone drug treatment facility in Cookeville, Tennessee situated in the 38506 zip code area.

 Location: 1200 South Willow Avenue, Cookeville, TN 38506 in Putnam County